ensemble-ai/exercise-2-camera-control-HansonKLau/README.md

 Your controller should draw the frame border box when `draw_camera_logic` is true.

 Required exported fields:
-* `Vector2 top_teft` - the top left corner of the frame border box.
+* `Vector2 top_left` - the top left corner of the frame border box.
 * `Vector2 bottom_right` - the bottom right corner of the frame border box.
 * `Vector3 autoscroll_speed` - the number of units per second to scroll along each axis.
 For this project, you should only scroll on the `x` and `z` axes.